TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 ```
 {% endalert %}

 One benefit of static allocation is speed.
 With *dynamic*, allocators need to figure out size constraints and reallocate.
 If the allocator is good, it may save time by reusing a previously freed bin; but this still consumes time.
 With *static*, memory is either pre-allocated (in the case of global variables) or allocated with a single instruction (subtracting the stack pointer).^[And if your function uses multiple statically-allocated variables, the allocation will be combined in one *giant* stack subtraction.
 You can thank your compiler for this static bonus.]
-Hence, more performance at the expense of flexibility.
+Hence, better performance at the expense of flexibility.

 Dynamic allocation isn't bad in all cases, if used properly.
 Some exceptions are: